engelmi/ts-aspect/README.md

     error: any;             // only set for the TryCatch-Aspect when an error is thrown };
 ```
+Aspects await the execution of asynchronous functions - and are asynchronous themselves in this case.
+This enables an aspect for the advices `Advice.After`, `Advice.AfterReturn` and at the second execution of `Advice.Around` to work with the resolved return value of the injected function.

 Also, `ts-aspect` provides a method decorator to attach an aspect to a all instances of a class in a declarative manner:
 ```javascript